mvdiener/randomizer/README.md

 0.0.0.5 adds a right click option to scroll to the bottom of your album list for you.

-0.0.0.7 adds a scroll to bottom without ordering and fixes alignment issue when ordering
+0.0.0.7 adds a scroll to bottom without ordering and fixes alignment issue when ordering.

+## Version 0.0.0.9
+Fixes extension to work with new frontend format

 ## Version 0.0.0.7
 Added a right click option to scroll to the bottom without ordering, fixed the weird spacing issue when ordering albums